Innovating at the Speed of the Customer

 Designing the System for Speed

 The speed that technologies are emerging and being embraced illustrates that the new pace of change is here to stay.
 Until recently, the majority of insurers looked at new technologies with caution, using them to make small improvements to existing processes.
-But now, insurers are looking at ways to incorporate things like artificial intelligence, robotic process automation, and drones in their technology ecosystems to completely reinvent business processes, increase worker engagement, and improve customer experiences.
+But now, insurers are looking at ways to incorporate things like artificial intelligence, robotic process automation, and drones in their technology ecosystems to completely reinvent business process management, increase worker engagement, and improve customer experiences.
 Additionally, these technologies have the potential to positively impact revenue.
 A recent Accenture study points to a potential $10 billion to $20 billion profit boost for North American carriers.

 But, incorporating these technologies into a monolithic core system is difficult, and one-off integrations are expensive and slow to develop.
 In order to stay competitive in today’s market, insurers need to think differently about how to solve insurance business problems.